raspberrypilearning/nature-rover/en/quiz1/question_3.md

   --- feedback ---

   This would make the cat dance, but not when the sprite is clicked.
-It also does not call the cat animation function.
+It also does not use the `cat animation`{:class='block3myblocks'} block.

   --- /feedback ---